jensma-de/MM58167-ISA-RTC/README.md

 ![header](./info/rtc.jpg)

 ## What is this?
 A 8bit real time clock for old computers.
 Keeps the time when the computer is shut down.
+Fully covered address bus to prevent conflicts.

 ## Why is this?
 Yes, there are many more modern RTC's out there.
 I made this just for fun and with parts that were readily available back in the 80s.
 I like to keep things period correct 😉